iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ConneR/[#014] The sincerest instance, right here, right now.md

 ## Post
 **ConneR**<br>
-　Only those who are there on-site can really feel the sincerest moment.
-No data transfer delays, no post-production trickery; only a real performance presented directly to the audience by the performer.
+　Only those who are there on\-site can really feel the sincerest moment.
+No data transfer delays, no post\-production trickery; only a real performance presented directly to the audience by the performer.

 　And I, perform only for myself.